+ABSTRACT CATEGORY INFORMATION.
 From a cognitive science perspective, a category often refers to a grouping of objects based on their behavioral significance, and objects within such a group do not necessarily share any common physical characteristics (Tanaka 2004).
-In Figure 2B, however, the decoding accuracy level for the category of the sample-stimulus is influenced not only by the 'abstract' behaviorally-relevant category of the stimulus, but also by physical visual properties of the image that are also predictive of the category that the stimulus belongs to (see supplementary Fig. S3 for more details).
-In order to better assess how much abstract category information is in ITC and PFC that is related to the behavioral grouping of the stimuli (and that not due to physical properties of the stimuli), we trained a classifier on images derived from two dog prototypes and two cat prototypes and then tested the classifier's decoding accuracy on images derived from the remaining dog and cat prototypes (by 'derived from a prototype', we mean the images that contain greater than 60% of their morph from a given prototype).
-The logic beyond this analysis is that if the within-category prototype images were just as visually similar to each other as they are to the between-category prototype images, then using diffent prototypes for training and testing should eliminate the ability of visual feature information to be predictive of which class a stimulus belongs to (since there would be as many visual features shared between the training and test sets within the same category, as there are between the two different categories; see supplementary Fig. S3).
-Thus, above chance classification performance in this analysis would imply that a brain region had much more abstract category information.
-While determining the visual similarity between two images is currently an ill-defined problem, we note that the prototype images used in this experiment did vary greatly in their visual appearance (Fig. 1C and Fig. S1).
-Therefore, this decoding method should greatly reduce the influence of visual features (see Discussion section for more details on image similarity).
-In fact, because many of the images used to test the classifier were morphs that were blended with prototype images from the opposite category, images from opposite categories were more similar in terms of the morph coefficients than images from the same category (similar results were obtained when we did not use images that were morphs between the training and test set prototypes; see supplementary Fig. S4B).
+In Fig. 2B, however, the decoding accuracy level for the category of the SAMPLE-STIMULUS is influenced not only by the "abstract" behaviorally relevant category of the stimulus but also by physical visual properties of the image that are also predictive of the category that the stimulus belongs to (see Supplemental Fig. S3 for more details).
+To better assess how much abstract category information is in ITC and PFC that is related to the behavioral grouping of the stimuli (and that not due to physical properties of the stimuli), we trained a classifier on images derived from two dog prototypes and two cat prototypes and then tested the classifier's decoding accuracy on images derived from the remaining dog and cat prototypes (by "derived from a prototype," we mean the images that contain ≥60% of their morph from a given prototype).
+The logic behind this analysis is that if the within-category prototype images were just as visually similar to each other as they are to the between-category prototype images, then using different prototypes for training and testing should eliminate the ability of visual feature information to be predictive of which class a stimulus belongs to (because there would be as many visual features shared between the training and test sets within the same category, as there are between the two different categories; see Supplemental Fig. S3).
+Thus obtaining above chance classification performance in this analysis would imply that a brain region had more abstract category information.
+While determining the visual similarity between two images is currently an ill-defined problem, we note that the prototype images used in this experiment did vary greatly in their visual appearance (Figs. 1C and S1).
+Therefore this decoding method should greatly reduce the influence of visual features (see DISCUSSION for more details on image similarity).
+In fact, because many of the images used to test the classifier were morphs that were blended with prototype images from the opposite category, images from opposite categories were more similar in terms of the morph coefficients than images from the same category (similar results were obtained when we did not use images that were morphs between the training and test set prototypes; see Supplemental Fig. S4B).

-Figure 3A shows the decoding results of this more 'abstract' category information for ITC (blue) and PFC (red) averaged over all 9 training/test permutations (e.g., train on [c1, c2 vs. d1 d2] test on [c3 d3]; training on [c1, c2 vs. d1, d3], etc.).
-Supplementary Figure S4A shows the results for the 9 individual runs for both PFC and ITC; all individual results are the average of 50 bootstrap-like trials.
+Figure 3A, shows the decoding results of this more abstract category information for ITC (blue) and PFC (red) averaged over all nine training/test permutations [e.g., train on (c1, c2 vs. d1, d2) test on (c3, d3); training on (c1, c2 vs. d1, d3) tested on (c3, d2) etc.].
+Supplemental Fig. S4A shows the results for the nine individual runs for both PFC and ITC; all individual results are the average of 50 bootstrap-like trials.
 During the sample period when the stimuli are first shown, PFC has as much abstract category information as ITC.
 During the delay and decision periods, PFC has more category information than ITC.
-This strongly suggests that the larger amount of category information in ITC during the sample period seen in Figure 2B is due to the classifier combining category information in a visually based format, with information in a more abstract format.
+This strongly suggests that the larger amount of category information in ITC during the sample period seen in Fig. 2B is due to the classifier combining category information in a visually based format with information in a more abstract format.